phoneFree call from UK 0800 52 00 161 / Other countries: +34 960 451 185 personPrivate Area

 Endometriosis and fertility

 Troubles like endometriosis can affect your fertility by reducing the ovarian reserve, the oocyte quality or by causing a blockage of the fallopian tubes.
 This is not always the case, but if your fertility is affected in one of these ways, there are options available to help.
-Your fertility doctor may suggest freezing your eggs in the case of a diminishing ovarian reserve or, if you are ovulating normally but have blocked fallopian tubes, in vitro fertilisation (IVF) would be the obvious choice of treatment.
+Your fertility doctor may suggest freezing your eggs in the case of a diminishing ovarian reserve.
+If you are ovulating normally but have blocked fallopian tubes, in vitro fertilisation (IVF) would be the obvious choice of treatment.
 This is because in IVF, eggs are retrieved directly from the ovaries, bypassing the fallopian tubes completely.

 Uterine fibroids and infertility